Reducing CO2 Emissions in Transportation

 Consolidated Transportation (transportation/load of different products at the same time) in Collaboration with Sales Division

 Making best use of that products are shipped from the same warehouse, Panasonic has transported products in consolidated cargo (transport/load of different products at the same time) in collaborating with its sales division.
 Under the system finalizes orders two days before the transportation, which was started in 2017, the followings have been realized: 1) allocation of a tack for the transportation one day before the transportation instead of on the transportation day, and 2) consolidated transportation of different products such as water heaters and air conditioners.
 As a result, the number of ordering trucks for transportation has been reduced, which has contributed to CO2 reduction, and at the same time, actions for transportation risk have been realized.
-In fiscal 2024, the total number of actually ordered trucks for consolidated transportation was 3,786 trucks (81% year-on-year), whose loading rate at the same time was 43%, and CO2 reduction effect was equivalent to 117t per year; for the subject transportation, 5.5% of CO2 was reduced.
+In fiscal 2025, the total number of actually ordered trucks for consolidated transportation was 4,092 trucks (108% year-on-year), whose loading rate at the same time was 41%, and CO2 reduction effect was equivalent to 140t per year; for the subject transportation, 6.9% of CO2 was reduced.

 Landing Shipments at a Port Close to the Target Sales Area

 Aiming for higher efficiency in transporting products, Panasonic is expanding its our efforts to land imported products at a port close to the target sales area in Japan.
 Conventionally, landing of products was centralized to a port near the West Japan Global Logistics Center (GLC) in Amagasaki City in Hyogo Prefecture, stored at the West Japan GLC, and then transported to respective locations as required.
 Landing the products at ports closer to the target sales areas can reduce the distance required for land transport within Japan, thereby contributing to reducing not only CO2 emissions but also inbound and outbound deliveries between sites as well as distribution costs.
-In fiscal 2023, we further improved the accuracy of our efforts to land shipments close to the target sales area.
-We started this with washing machines, which we had been working on for some time because of their high sales volumes, and also extended it to microwave ovens, hair care and beauty products, bidet seats, heating products, telephones, and fax machines.
-In particular, for dishwashers, we realized landing at Komaki Port for the first time and further reduced our domestic transportation.
+In fiscal 2025, we further improved the accuracy of our efforts to land shipments close to the target sales area.
+We started this with televisions, which we had been working on for some time because of their high sales volumes, and also extended it to massagers, irons, recorders, portable televisions, telephones.
+In particular, headphones and rice cookers whose production has been transferred overseas have started to be delivered to East and West GLC and we further reduced our domestic transportation.
 From now on, we will continue to expand the scope of products and also further refine the projection of sales demand in various regions, optimize the stock amounts held in those areas, and expand the landing products at ports near target sales areas.

 Recycling of Stretching Film Used in Shipment

-As an activity to reduce logistics waste, in fiscal 2015, we started recycling and reusing used stretch films with Nozoe Industry Inc. (Nozoe), and in fiscal 2023, we have continued the activity.
+As an activity to reduce logistics waste, in fiscal 2015, we started recycling and reusing used stretch films with Nozoe Industry Inc. (Nozoe), and in fiscal 2025, we have continued the activity.
 It used to that all the stretch films used for shipment were discarded after use, however, the used films are now recycled and used as raw materials for polyethylene bags by Nozoe, while Panasonic has purchased the bags made of recycled materials.
 As Chinese government started banning imports of waste plastics in the end of 2017, Panasonic’s other sites who did not have business contact with Nozoe in Japan started similar activities with Nozoe.
 In addition, with the launch of full operation of Nozoe’s recycling factory in Saitama Prefecture led to expand our recycling scheme for used stretch film in Kanto region.
-As a result, the total 329t of stretch film was recycled.
-In FY2019, we have started to purchase recycled products from Nozoe in Panasonic, to further increase purchase volume of Nozoe’s recycled products.
+As a result, the total 314t of stretch film was recycled.
 We continue to make effective use of used stretch films, while reducing logistics wastes.

 Stretch Film Recycling Scheme with Nozoe